 I was featured in the Queen Elizabeth Scholarship Trust (QEST) book ‘A Celebration of British Craftsmanship’ with my stave baskets in recognition of this project and to help promote them to a wider audience.

 Each basket is made from locally sourced ash with is bent to form a handle and upper rim.
 Softwood staves are then fitted to the rim and base using copper nails.
-Each stave is carefully shaped to fit without gaps to form the strongest basket.
-After all the staves are fitted, another piece of ash is bent around the bottom of the basket to secure the staves in place.
+Each stave is carefully shaped to fit to form the strongest basket.
+After all the staves are fitted, a final ash band is bent around the bottom of the basket to secure the staves in place.

 Several sizes of Devon stave basket were traditionally made.
 I currently focus on the #2 size which measure 18″x12″ and 7.5″to the rim.
 This size is perfect for harvesting produce, carrying kindling and anywhere a robust, practical basket is needed.